+Do you want to know where you stand lawfully as the government attempts to coerce you into wearing a mask, being isolated at home and being vaccinated?
 Do you want to be free and live in a moral society that supports human flourishing?
 If so, you must understand the concept of rights and be able to defend the idea in conversation.
 Similarly, do you value all the wonderful technological products that are available today and the wealth you enjoy to be able to buy them?
 If so, to preserve these things you must know that the recognition of individual rights by governments makes them all possible.

 We live in an age where the recognition of individual rights is being constantly eroded and things we have come to take for granted are threatened such as our freedom and our prosperity.
 Rights are such a new concept in human history that few of us really understand what they are.
 But without the knowledge of what they are and why we need them, we are vulnerable to losing them.

 Rights are a moral concept.
 Morality is a code of values to guide man’s choices and actions that determine the purpose and course of his life.
 We have already discussed the fact that man needs morality because he is not omniscient or infallible, and he is not born with instinctive knowledge. men have to figure out what to do and how to live.
 Thus, we need a code of values to guide us.

 A right is a moral principle defining and sanctioning man’s freedom of action within a social context.
 On a desert island where there is no one else to hinder ones freedom of action, the concept would not arise.
 We can see, therefore, that rights protect the individual’s freedom of action from any interference by others or by a group, or government.

 Traditionally rights have been attributed to one of three sources